edbennett/dataaid-gettingstarted/_episodes/02-ssh-keys.md

 Now, if you have not previously set a password for Supercomputing Wales, you can do this with the "Reset SCW Password" button further down the left-hand side, in the Actions box.
 Supercomputing Wales machines have a separate password database to the Universities, so this can (and ideally should) be a different password.
 Since we're using SSH keys, we will not be using this password very much, but you will need to type it in again in a minute or so.

+Rather than connecting to SUNBIRD, we'll now first connect to a secondary machine that has the CDT storage mounted on it.
+Before that,
-Now, we need to tell the Sunbird machine to let us in_using the key we just created.
+we need to tell it to let us in using the key that we just created.
 To do this, we can use the `ssh-copy-id` command.

 ~~~
-$ ssh-copy-id -i ~/.ssh/id_rsa your.scw.username@sunbird.swansea.ac.uk
+$ ssh-copy-id -i ~/.ssh/id_rsa your.scw.username@sa2c-backup2.swansea.ac.uk
 ~~~
 {: .language-bash}